Nisarg03/Quant-Simulations-and-Risk-Analysis/README.md

 ---

-Hi, I’m **Nisarg** — a Research Analyst at Trent University with a Master’s in **Big Data Analytics**, passionate about applying statistical modeling, simulations, and risk analysis to real-world problems.
+Hi, I’m **Nisarg** — a Research Assistant at Trent University with a Master’s in **Big Data Analytics**, passionate about applying statistical modeling, simulations, and risk analysis to real-world problems.

 This project documents my exploration into **quantitative finance**, where I combine my academic background in data-driven research with hands-on coding to simulate stock price behavior, assess portfolio risk, and analyze uncertainty.